 Please note that a selection of these modules will run each year.

 How much teaching can I do?

-Teaching opportunities are advertised to current and incoming students in approximately April each year.
+Teaching opportunities are advertised in approximately April each year.
 Applications will need to have the support of one referee, usually your supervisor, to ensure that your studies will not be disrupted by any allocated teaching.